Table of Contents

 Find the Right Template for Your Resume

-Get the right layout for your resume by using these free employer-ready templates:
+Get the right layout for your resume by using these free employer-ready resume templates page:

 Any job seeker who wants a sharp and classic look for their resume can use this template, which uses elegant borders and subtle use of spacing between sections.